Francesco Totti: 1999–2004: The Scudetto as a playmaker

 Over the following seasons, Totti played in a free role as either a forward or second striker in a 3–5–2 formation, often alongside either Batistuta or the newly acquired youngster Antonio Cassano.
 He scored his first hat-trick in Serie A, in a 3–2 away win over Brescia on 30 September 2002.
-Totti also scored the only goal in Roma's decisive 1–0 victory at the Santiago Bernabéu Stadium against Real Madrid on 30 October 2002; this was the first time in 35 years that an Italian team had won a match in Madrid.
-He continued his goalscoring exploits against Valencia, scoring two goals in Roma's 3–0 win.
+Totti also scored the only goal in Roma's decisive 1–0 victory at the Santiago Bernabéu against Real Madrid on 30 October 2002; this was the first time in 35 years that an Italian team had won a match in Madrid.
+He continued his goalscoring exploits against Valencia, scoring two goals in a 3–0 win.
 Despite this, Roma only finished third in their Champions League group, and in eighth position in Serie A, although they managed to reach the 2003 Coppa Italia final.
 In the final against Milan, Totti scored three times from free kicks over both legs (one goal at home and two at the San Siro), but Roma lost out to Milan 6–3 on aggregate.
 In 2003, Totti won his second Serie A Footballer of the Year Award.

-In the 2003–04 season, Totti played a key role as Roma finished runner-up to Milan in the Scudetto race.
-Throughout the league season, he scored 20 goals, his best haul in Serie A up to that point, which allowed him to win his second Guerin d'Oro as the player with the best average rating in Serie A throughout the season.
+In the 2003–04 season, Totti played a key role, as Roma finished runner-up to Milan in the Scudetto race.
+Throughout the league season, he scored 20 goals, his best haul in Serie A up to that point, which allowed him to win his second Guerin d'Oro, as the player with the best average rating in Serie A throughout the season.
 Moreover, the Roma captain notably scored trademark chipped goals on two occasions throughout the season, against Brescia and Empoli.